Free Job Safety Analysis (JSA) Templates

 3. Identify potential hazards.

-When identifying hazards, make sure to ask the right questions:
+When identifying hazards, the key is to ask the right questions:

 • Is the worker at risk of falling, slipping, and tripping?